 The amendment to the OPRC guidelines for ports and the guidance notes for preparing oil pollution emergency plans, to state that only oil spill response organisations accredited under the UK national standard will be recognised for the purpose of fulfilling their specified Tier 2 response service requirements, will now be published on 24th September 2018.
 From this date, a one-year grace period will be in effect.
-During this time OSROs will still be recognised by the MCA and BEIS in their review of OPRC Plans and OPEPS (respectively) for the purpose of Tier 2 service provision.
+During this time OSROs will still be recognised by the MCA and BEIS in their review of OPRC plans and OPEPS (respectively) for the purpose of Tier 2 service provision.
 Before the end of the grace period OSROs are expected to seek re-accreditation in accordance with the UK standard from an accrediting body which has been approved by the MCA and BEIS to deliver this service.
 From the 23rd September 2019, OSROs which have not been re-accredited in accordance with the UK standard will no longer be recognised by the MCA and BEIS as fulfilling Tier 2 service requirements in their reviews of OPRC plans and OPEPs.

 The MCA and BEIS will now be accepting applications from Accrediting Bodies wishing to be approved to deliver the UK Standard.
 Details on the requirements for provision can be found in the final UK Standard document.
 Proposed schemes of accreditation, detailing how the requirements have been fulfilled should be submitted by email to email@example.com or by post to: